Simohamed0/Chess_Terminal_Game/Readme.md

 # test :

-### you can run some tests by executing sh test.sh
+### you can run some tests by executing ./test-level.sh

+# valgrind :

+### the program passes the memory test by valgrind no memory leak detected

+# difficulties :